 Chamberlain, who is 23, joked with the law enforcement officer about New Yorkers’ bad manners.
 He told the officer that "opening a door and saying please and thank you" were not behaviors New Yorkers regularly engage in.
 He also told the officer that if a driver cuts off someone else in New York, “they might hit you,” whereas Nebraskans would be much more polite in a similar situation.
 Chamberlain is originally from Lincoln, Nebraska.
 Still, his joking demeanor did not get him any slack, and he was arrested for DUI.
 He pleaded guilty to the charge last week, which will result in the loss of his driving privileges for 60 days and serving nine months of probation.

 A video of Chamberlain’s traffic stop is available below:

 Broward DUI Lawyer William Moore encourages professional athletes and others to be careful after consuming alcohol.
 Unfortunately, a number of famous athletes have been in the news lately for their DUI arrests.
 Donté Stallworth was even involved in an accident that resulted in a pedestrian’s death in Fort Lauderdale Beach.

 Fort Lauderdale DUI attorney William Moore provides outstanding DUI defense in Broward, Fort Lauderdale, and Fort Lauderdale-Dade Counties.
-If you have been charged with a DUI, contact Fort Lauderdale DUI Lawyer William Moore, P.A.
+If you have been charged with a DUI, contact Fort Lauderdale DUI Lawyer William R. Moore, P.A.